Foods to Eat & Avoid During Cold and Cough for Babies, Toddlers and Kids

 4. Rice Water or Gruel

-Recommended for babies who are over six months, rice gruel is a soothing home remedy for a cough and cold.
+Recommended for babies who are above six months of age, rice gruel is a soothing home remedy for a cough and cold.
 Rice water boosts the immunity of a child thereby helping him combat any infection.

 5. Sweet Potatoes

-Sweet potatoes are a rich source of nutrients and promote immunity.
+Sweet potatoes are a rich source of nutrients and strengthen the immune system.
 They also help the body in producing white blood cells.
 Sweet potatoes can be consumed in the form of porridge or you can mash and puree them for your little one aged six months and above.

 7. Pomegranate Juice

 The antioxidants in pomegranate juice can help subdue your child’s cold.
-Make pomegranate juice and add a bit of pepper powder and dry ginger powder to get rid of a cold and cough in babies older than six months.
+Make pomegranate juice and add a bit of pepper powder and dry ginger powder to it.
+Give it to your baby if he is 6 months or older.
+This juice will help provide him relief from a cold and cough.

 8. Moong Dal Porridge

 Moong dal porridge is a wholesome and filling food for babies suffering from cold.
 It can be given during lunch or dinner.
-Suitable for children seven months and older, it is a soothing dish that little ones will enjoy.
+Suitable for children seven months and older, it is a soothing dish that you little one will enjoy.

 9. Curd Rice

-Once your child is over eight months of age, you can feed him curd rice with a little seasoning of ginger and cumin seeds any time he is unwell.
-When your child has a cough or a cold, ensure that the curd is at room temperature and not too cold or sour.
+If your child is over eight months of age, you can feed him curd rice with a little seasoning of ginger and cumin seeds any time he is unwell.
+If your child has a cough or a cold, ensure that the curd you serve him is at room temperature and not too cold or sour.

 10. Idli and Dosa

-Steamed idlis and dosas make great comfort food when your child is unwell.
-These can be served at any time of the day for children who are eight months or older.
+Steamed idli and dosa make great comfort food and can be given to kids when they are unwell and don’t feel like eating.
+You can give idli or dosa at any time of the day to your child if he is eight months or older.
 You can also offer chutney or some homemade jam as a dip.

-Also known as sabo, this is a good source of starch and can give your child a dose of energy.
-Being easy to digest, it is a preferred choice when children are sick.
-You can make a variety of dishes, such as sabudana porridge, serve it mixed with vegetables or you can simply use the water.
+Sabudana is also known as sago; it is a good source of starch and can give your child a dose of energy.
+As it easy to digest, it is a preferred choice for children when they are sick.
+You can make sabudana porridge, serve it with vegetables, or you can simply give the water.
 It is good for babies aged seven months or older.

-Packed with antioxidants, broccoli is a good pick for combating infections.
-It energizes the body’s immune system and is suitable for children over eight months.
-Soups and purees are some ways of incorporating this vegetable into your child’s diet.
+Rich in antioxidants, broccoli is a good pick for combating infections.
+It energizes the body’s immune system and is suitable for children over eight months of age.
+You can make broccoli soup or puree for your little one.
+He will soon feel better.

 13. Tomato Soup

-Tomato soup is liked by people of all ages; it can be given to children older than eight months.
-It constitutes a healthy dose of Vitamin C and you can also mix some mashed rice in it before offering it to your baby.
+Almost all of us like tomato soup; it is tasty and healthy.
+And the good thing is that it can be even given to children older than eight months of age.
+It constitutes a healthy dose of Vitamin C – you can mix some mashed rice in it before offering it to your baby.

 14. Mashed Potatoes

-Mashed potatoes sprinkled with spices can be quite filling for a baby and will also taste delicious.
-Made from boiled potatoes, they usually appeal to children of all ages and can be introduced from eight months itself.
+Mashed potatoes taste delicious and can be quite filling for a baby.
+Made from boiled potatoes, they usually appeal to children of all ages and can be introduced from eight months onwards.

-Being a soft food, it can be swallowed easily, especially if your child has a throat irritation or pain.
+Being soft food, it can be swallowed easily, especially if a child has a throat irritation or pain.
 It can be made without milk to speed up the digestion process when a baby is sick.
-Dalia porridge can be given to babies who are eight months and older.
+Dalia can be given to babies who are eight months and older.

 16. Citrus Fruits

-Juices made from citrus fruits like oranges and lemons are useful in preventing cell damage while easing congestion and thinning out mucus.
+Drinking orange juice or lemon juice can help prevent cell damage while easing congestion and thinning out mucus.
 Make the juice with lukewarm water and add a dash of honey.
-It is generally recommended for children over the age of one year.
+It is generally recommended for children who are one year or above.

 17. Turmeric Milk

-A little turmeric powder mixed into warm milk with a dash of pepper acts as a natural antibiotic to cure all kinds of colds as well as throat infection in babies who are 1 or above.
+A little turmeric powder mixed in warm milk with a dash of pepper acts as a natural antibiotic and can cure a cold as well as throat infection in babies who are one year or above.

 18. Mushroom Soup

-The health benefits of mushrooms are plenty, and their ability to keep infection away is well known.
-Hot mushroom soup is great comfort food for toddlers with cold and cough.
+The health benefits of mushrooms are plenty, and their ability to keep infections away is well known.
+You can give warm mushroom soup to your baby; it is great comfort food for toddlers with a cold and cough.
 It is usually given to children who have attained the age of one.